NATRONA COUNTY HIGH SCHOOL

 Zach Walker- Guitar, Orchestra

 Each year, hundreds of students belong to a fine and performing arts class in one way or another.
 For musically inclined students, class options include: guitar, orchestra, chamber orchestra, chorus, vocal ensemble, concert band, percussion, IB Music theory, or commercial music.
-Students perform in several concerts throughout the year and, of course, the Fighting Mustang Marching Band performs at every home game during the football season.
+Students perform in several concerts throughout the year, and, of course, the Fighting Mustang Marching Band performs at every home game during the football season.
 With the new music facilities, there is something for everyone.

 If you are more inclined to perform on the stage in a different capacity, then theatre may be the route you'd like to take.
-Mr. Schneider offers drama 1, 2, and 3 as well as stagecraft, and IB Theater.
+Mr. Schneider offers drama 1, 2, and 3 as well as stagecraft and IB Theater.
 He also chooses a musical and a play to be performed throughout the year.
 He always has room for students to be involved with theater and to enrich their lives with the theatrical experience.

 FINE AND VISUAL ARTS